raku-community-modules/Lingua-Number/README.md

 ## SEE ALSO

-* Lingua::Numbers::EN::Ordinal - a predecessor module to this one.
+* [Lingua::Numbers::EN::Ordinal](https://github.com/lue/Lingua--EN--Numbers--Ordinal/) - a predecessor module to this one.

 ## TODO

-Import number format data from CLDR so we can actually format digital numbers locally.
-Along with the Inf/NaN stuff.
+Handle Inf/NaN cases.

 Write tests for some more languages, especially for gender.

 Write some English fractional rules.

-Check that slangs are working.

 ## AUTHOR

 Brent "Labster" Laabs, 2013.

 Contact the author at bslaabs@gmail.com or as labster on #perl6.
+File [bug reports](https://github.com/labster/p6-Lingua-Number/issues) on github.

 ## COPYRIGHT

 The code under the same terms as Perl 6; see the LICENSE file for details.

 Rule-Based Number Format XML data from the [Unicode CLDR project](http://cldr.unicode.org/) is licensed under the Unicode License; see unicode-license.txt for details.
-These files are from CLDR 22.1, and they haven't been modified yet.
+These files are from CLDR 22.1; translations to JSON are included.
+Modified files: "ja.xml" to add a romaji translation.